MohamadEbrahimAghili/MEA10K/README.md

 ## 🚀 Pipeline Overview

 <p align="justify">
-The MEA10K dataset was created using a two-stage pipeline:
+The MEA10K dataset was created using a two-branch pipeline:
 </p>

 <ol>
   <li>
     <p align="justify">
-      <strong>Stage 1: Background Synthesis:</strong> We trained a Generative Adversarial Network (GAN) on the <code>RS-BG-30K</code> dataset, a massive collection of over 30,000 globally-sourced satellite images.
+      <strong>Background Synthesis:</strong> We trained a Generative Adversarial Network (GAN) on a massive collection of over 30,000 globally-sourced Google Earth images.
 This model learned the underlying distribution of real-world overhead imagery and was used to generate photorealistic backgrounds.
     </p>
   </li>
   <li>
     <p align="justify">
-      <strong>Stage 2: Multi-Model Exemplar Selection and In-painting:</strong> We developed an automated method to select a pool of four distinct representative exemplars for each of our 19 classes.
+      <strong>Multi-Model Exemplar Selection and In-painting:</strong> We developed an automated method to select a pool of four distinct representative exemplars for each of our 19 classes.
 Each exemplar was identified by a different 'specialist' vision model (ResNet, ViT, DINOv2, and CLIP) based on its unique feature embeddings.
-These exemplars were then subjected to extensive stochastic augmentations (rotation, scale, color) and pasted context-agnostically onto the synthetic backgrounds.
+These exemplars were then subjected to stochastic augmentations (rotation, scale, color) and pasted context-agnostically onto the synthetic backgrounds.
 For each object placed in an image, an exemplar was randomly chosen from its class-specific pool of four, ensuring high visual diversity in the final <code>MEA10K</code> dataset.
     </p>
   </li>
 </ol>